MiracleHH/nas_privacy/README.md

 # On the Privacy Risks of Cell-Based NAS Architectures

-This is the code implementation for the paper "On the Privacy Risks of Cell-Based NAS Architectures".
+This is the code implementation for our CCS 2022 paper "On the Privacy Risks of Cell-Based NAS Architectures" [[arXiv](https://arxiv.org/abs/2209.01688)].

 ## Environment Setup